 By demonstrating you can't even stick to a flippant resolution, you've just undermined your confidence once more.

-Note that I've nothing against setting goals for the new year by the way.
-Indeed, by setting SMART goals (Specific, Measurable, Achievable, Realistic and Timed) – you can plan 2021 to be way better than 2020.
+Note that I've nothing against setting goals for the new year, by the way.
+Indeed, by setting SMART goals (Specific, Measurable, Achievable, Realistic and Timed) – you can plan your New Year to be much better than the previous one.

-And if setting yearly goals feels a little too much for you right now given the year we’ve just had, then here are three COVID-proof alternatives for you.
+And if setting yearly goals feels a little too much for you right now, here are three great alternatives.

 1) Choose a word for the year

-Even better, choose a single character strength you want to focus on in 2021 mindfully.
+Even better, choose a single character strength you want to focus on in 2024.

 There are 24 universal character strengths.
 Regardless of which culture or country we were born in, we possess all of them in various degrees.
 Here’s a little self-assessment that’ll rank them for you from your strongest to your weakest.

-You can choose a character strength you’re not so good at, or you can do the opposite by selecting a strength you already excel at.
+You can choose a character strength you’re not so good at or do the opposite by selecting a strength you already excel at.
 The latter will amplify that strength and give you bigger returns than if you focused on a perceived weakness instead.

-Whichever strength you choose in 2021 – just commit to going big on it.
+Whatever strength you choose in 2024, commit to going big on it.
+I'm choosing courage.

 2) Set three sprint goals for the first quarter

-By working in 90-day sprints (followed by a bit of recovery), your goals will always be current.
-You’ll also become more action-oriented because you get faster feedback on how well you’re doing.
+Your goals will always be current by working in 90-day sprints (followed by a bit of recovery).
+You’ll also become more action-oriented because you get faster feedback on your performance.
 This will add a sense of momentum and excitement to whatever you’re doing.